Skip to main content

 Summary

-• Dr. L. Gerard Toussaint is a neurosurgeon in Bryan, TX and is affiliated with multiple hospitals in the area, including CHI St. Joseph College Station Hospital, CHI St. Joseph Regional Health Center, and St. Joseph Medical Center.
+• Dr. L. Gerard Toussaint III is a neurosurgeon in Bryan/College Station, TX and is affiliated with multiple hospitals in the area, including Baylor Scott and White Hospital College Station and CHI St. Joseph Regional Health Center in Bryan, TX.
 He received his medical degree from University of North Carolina at Chapel Hill School of Medicine and has been in practice 17 years.
 He specializes in brain & spinal tumor, neurosurgical spine surgery, and neuro-endoscopic surgery.
 He is an Associate Professor at Texas A&M University College of Medicine.
 He has more than 20 publications and over 1200 citations.

 Education & Training